Rodent Control – Get Rid of Mice and Rats Now!

 These traps have some significant advantages over the old ones.
 First, the bait is positioned in a way that mice can’t get it without tripping the trap.
 You place the bait in a small bowl surrounded by slight walls.
 To get into the bowl, the mouse has to step on the walls, triggering the trap.
 Second, you can easily set the bait before setting the trap.
 Third, the trap is easy to arm, and hard to trip by accident.
 Simply bring the arm of the trap backward until you hear it “click” into place.
 That’s it!

 Like a regular mousetrap, you are going to want to lure the mouse or rat in with the proper bait.
 Some of the best baits are:

 - Pet food (wet food is particularly effective)

 The first few traps you set up should be in “high traffic” areas.
-If you know where the mice are living, place it near there along baseboards, countertops, or in cabinets.
+If you know where the mice are living, place it near that lpcation along baseboards, counter tops, or in cabinets.

 Mouse Repellent Pouch